Core Academic Course Descriptions for Session 4, 2024-2025

 show more

-This full year course of study aligns with the recommended curriculum standards for 8th grade but is open to 6th- 8th graders who are ready.
-Through in-class, hard copy, and online lessons, students will be provided instruction specifically targeting algebra skills to build proficiency with key algebraic concepts, such as analyzing, using, and applying rational numbers; algebraic expressions; linear equations and functions; and appropriate geometric, probability and statistics concepts.
-This course is designed to prepare students for 9th level Algebra 1.
-We will be using the Glencoe Pre-Algebra text as well as other sources for this 8
+This full-year course of study aligns with the recommended curriculum standards for 8th grade but is open to 6th-7th graders who are ready.
+Through in-class, hard copy, and online lessons, students will be provided instruction specifically targeting algebra skills to build proficiency with key algebraic concepts, such as analyzing, using, and applying rational numbers; algebraic expressions; linear equations and functions; and appropriate geometric, probability, and statistics concepts.
+This course is designed to prepare students for 9th-level Algebra 1.
+We will be using the Glencoe Pre-Algebra text as well as other sources for this 8th-grade level class.
+The format of lessons given is direct instruction, independent practice, problem-solving, and project-based learning.

 Materials Required: 1 subject spiral bound notebook, folder, ruler, loose leaf lined paper, pencils & eraser, scientific calculator (TI-30 suggested),